Basics-html-css-javascript/Basic_Javascript/README.md

 - Add an input box and log the value as user types.
 - What other events can you use? (e.g., `mouseover`, `keydown`, `submit`)

-- Practice typing the examples yourself.
-- Try changing values and see what happens.

----

-### 🔚 End of Core JavaScript Tutorial